sah129/Cell-Quant-and-Loc/README.md

 5.  **Output**.
 Final output is exported to a .csv file.

 6.  **Visualization**.
-Pipeline can be run entirely in the Results Visualization Web App.
-Results can also be saved as a .RDS file and read into the Visualization App for quick processing as well.
+Pipeline can be run entirely in the CellQuantAndLoc Visualization Tool.
+Results can also be saved as a .RDS file and read into the visualization tool for quick processing.